 Other reasons your baby may be sleeping more

-Sometimes you might think your baby is sleeping more when teething but their extra shut-eye has to do with something else entirely.
+Sometimes you might think your baby is sleeping more when teething, but their extra shut-eye has to do with something else entirely.
 Let’s take a look at a few things that may account for their sleepiness.

 Growth spurts

-The more sleep, the more growth, so if you’re seeing a lot of sleep, it just might be that your little one is destined to be a basketball player.
+The more sleep, the more growth.
+So if you’re seeing a lot of sleep, it just might be that your little one is destined to be a basketball player.

 Illness